Invitation to Marilyn Monroe for Susan Strasberg’s Birthday Party

 At the time this invitation was received, Marilyn was nearing the completion of filming Bus Stop, her first major dramatic film following the formation of Marilyn Monroe Productions.
 Having finished location filming in Idaho on May 29, 1956, Marilyn traveled to New York during early June, just weeks before her marriage to playwright Arthur Miller on June 29, 1956.
 Her presence in New York during this transitional period reflects her deepening personal and professional ties to Miller and to Lee and Paula Strasberg, who had become central figures in her life.

-The note also references Milton Greene, Marilyn’s close friend, photographer, and business partner.
+The note references Milton Greene, Marilyn’s close friend, photographer, and business partner.
 Greene played a significant role in Marilyn’s professional independence and personal life during this period.
 Marilyn’s reference to a “print” is especially significant.

 Photographs taken at Susan Strasberg’s birthday celebration at Sardi’s on June 9, 1956 document Marilyn presenting Susan with a Marc Chagall print as her gift.
-This aligns precisely with Marilyn’s handwritten reminder, providing extraordinary corroboration between Marilyn’s private note and documented events.

 This invitation therefore serves not only as evidence of Marilyn’s attendance at Susan’s birthday celebration, but also as direct documentation of Marilyn’s personal involvement in selecting and presenting the gift.